-For a majority of academic researchers or pharma people, mass spectrometry is just a way to quantify a molecule of interest or to identify what is hidden in that silver-stained band.
+For most academic researchers or pharma people, mass spectrometry is just a way to quantify a molecule of interest or to identify what is hidden in that silver-stained band.
 The reality is that the technological advances in mass spectrometry made that machine much more powerful.
-Sure, one can still quantify a given product very accurately, and at very small concentrations using MRM acquisition (Blog post MRM acquisition explained - coming soon).
-But what if someone wanted to analyse 1000s variations in the protein content (proteome) of a cell line between two treatments?
+Sure, one can still quantify a given product very accurately, and at tiny concentrations using MRM acquisition (blog post MRM acquisition explained - coming soon).
+But what if someone wanted to analyze 1000s variations in the protein content (proteome) of a cell line between two treatments?
 What if they wanted to correlate RNA sequencing data with the actual protein levels?
 What if they wanted to look, identify and quantify clinically relevant biomarkers in cancerous tissues?
 Well, that’s what the MS/MSall technology from SCIEX, termed SWATH is for.

 This is all nice, but why should we care about SWATH acquisition?
-Shotgun proteomic as been used for more than 20 years to study proteome variation!
-Simple fact: standard shotgun proteomics uses data dependant acquisition (DDA or IDA Blog post about IDA - coming soon), while a SWATH analysis is data independant (DIA) meaning it sequantially records the MS/MS of every molecule in the samples (some of you may have noticed the reference to MS/MSall in the blog title).
+Shotgun proteomics has been used for more than 20 years to study proteome variation!
+Simple fact: standard shotgun proteomics uses data dependent acquisition (DDA or IDA Blog post about IDA - coming soon), while a SWATH analysis is data independent (DIA) meaning it sequentially records the MS/MS of every molecule in the samples (some of you may have noticed the reference to MS/MSall in the blog title).
 This innovation was published by a group working with Ruedi Aebersold and termed it SWATH in reference to the swaths; a series of acquired isolation windows.

 This infographics was inspired by data obtained in several research articles (read the full description of the figure in the application note)

-Simple: it resemble alot to next generation sequencing (NGS)!
-To better illustrate the general workflow of a SWATH proteomics experiment, we have designed an infographic comparison between an RNAseq and a SWATH experiment (read the full description of the figure in the application note).
+Simple: it resembles a lot to next generation sequencing (NGS)!
+To illustrate the general workflow of a SWATH proteomics experiment, we have designed an infographic comparison between an RNAseq and a SWATH experiment (read the full description of the figure in the application note).

 Not much, really!
 PhenoSwitch Bioscience offers complete solutions for all your projects.
 You provide the biological material (pelleted cells, frozen tissues, plasma, etc) and we do the lysis/extraction, digestion, purification and LC-MS/MS analysis.
 Once the samples have been processed, we generate a complete data report that you can easily understand and benefit from.
 See our blog post on the matter for a great example of proteomics data report.
 We provide custom made reports in the form of a spreadsheet, in a format that you can easily understand.
 If need be, we can arrange meetings to answer all your questions or clarify certain points on the data report/method we used.
 We even write your material and methods!